 My first move with any scarf is to take a good look at it, from a distance, with my eyes squinting, and see what neutral colors seem prominent to me.
 I then look for colors that “jump out” – those are accents.
 This is the color scheme that I saw in this scarf.
 Bear in mind that I could easily find more colors – there’s no one “correct” color scheme here!

-I’m thinking of this scarf for travel in the spring – an annoyingly unpredictable mix of warm and cool, so I’m picking a mix of skirt, trousers, shorts, tank tops, a cashmere cardigan – a wide variety, to give us abundant layering choices so that we’re prepared for all kinds of weather.
+I’m thinking of this scarf for travel in the spring – an annoyingly unpredictable mix of warm and cool, so I’m picking a mix of skirts, trousers, shorts, tank tops, a cashmere cardigan – a wide variety, to give us abundant layering choices so that we’re prepared for all kinds of weather.

 The accent colors are always where the real fun starts!
 I picked just one piece in each of the three bright colors, and added another beige top because I wanted something with a bit more coverage than the tank top.
 You’ll be surprised how much you can do with just one orange cardigan, or purple tee shirt!